How Does Google Rank Videos?

 There are some problems with relying upon just the textual content that is associated with a video.
 One is that description probably doesn’t do a perfect job of describing a long video that might contain many scenes and a variety of content.
 Another is that on a site containing many videos, the number of results received in response to a query may be on the large side.

-While the search engine might show a screenshot taken from the first frame, center frame or last frame of the video to help people decide which video might best meet their query, that thumbnail might not be very representative of the actual content of the video itself either.
+The search engine might show a screenshot from the first frame, center frame, or last frame of the video to help people decide which video might best meet their query.
+But that thumbnail might not be very representative of the video’s actual content.

 Relevance-Based Image Selection